Theo-Dgl/Resume/resumes/EN.md

 #### Fairlyne - Customer departure detection platform:

-Bootstrapping and designing departure detection in a white-label hotel reservation tunnel.
+Bootstrapping and design of a departure detection platform in a white-label hotel reservation tunnel.

 ##### Technologies used:
 - Svelte
 - API Gateway